 If you don’t need all versions of Word, Excel, Powerpoint, Outlook, and OneNote, why pay for what you will rarely or never use?

-So given a choice between $350.00, $180.00 for an Office 365 subscription, or free, it’s doesn’t take much brainpower to consider using the Apple iWork suite to replace the Microsoft Office suite.
+Given a choice between $350.00 or $180.00 for an Office 365 subscription, or free, it’s doesn’t take much brainpower to consider using the Apple iWork suite to replace the Microsoft Office suite.